antimof/UxPlay/README.md

 # ChangeLog
+1.37 2012-09-29    Append "@hostname" to AirPlay Server name, where "hostname" is the name of the
+                   server running uxplay (reworked change in 1.36).

 1.36 2012-09-29    Implemented suggestion (by @mrbesen and @PetrusZ) to use hostname of machine
                    runing uxplay as the default server name